 3. Do I have enough money to even buy a home?

 You’ll want to ensure you have enough money for your down payment.
 For conventional loans, you may need as much as 20 percent of the purchase price of the home to avoid Private Mortgage Insurance (PMI).
 However, there are many home loan programs where down payments may be as low as 3 percent.
 Find out more in this article about loans that don’t require 20 percent down.
 The key is to start saving early.
 You can setup a specific savings account for your down payment and make regular deposits to it (note: keep this separate from your emergency fund).
 Setting a savings goal to achieve your dream of homeownership is smart money management.
 And again, if you’re a qualified first-time homebuyer, you may be eligible for certain loan programs with down payment amounts or state-based programs that offer down payment assistance.

 4. What kind of mortgage loan should I get?

 Your down payment amount, along with other factors such as whether you have a fixed or adjustable rate, is going to depend on the type of loan you choose.
-An experienced loan officer can help you with the mortgage process, including determining the loan type that is right for you.
+An experienced mortgage banker can help you with the mortgage process, including determining the loan type that is right for you.
 Here’s quick primer: Conventional loans are the most common type of mortgage loan.
 There are also other options that are backed by the federal government such as FHA, USDA and VA loans which often come with lower down payment and/or credit score requirements.

 - Federal House Authority (FHA) loans are ideal for applicants with imperfect credit scores or those seeking smaller down payments.